Bad Axe 16" Tenon Back Saw

 For more info on sawfiling angles and how that coupled with plate gauge optimizes the kind of saw best suited for your woodworking method, be sure to read Albert Einstein's treatise on sawplate physics.

-New for 2011 is the black pearl nickel-plated finish available for the sawback.
+New for 2013 is the counterpoint to the black pearl nickel-plated finish we introduced in 2011--now we offer a bright-silver nickel-plated finish, available for the sawback--and it looks great on the darker-toned wood.
 Nickel-plating is particularly durable, on par with stainless steel in its ability to withstand the corrosive nature of humidity and coastal air on carbon steel.
 You'll find this finish on high-end firearms, and on other applications where form and substance converge.
-And on that note, it looks just great--the deep black pearl lustre of this finish on carbon steel polished at 400 grit not only looks fabulous, but serves a completly practical role in scratch and corrosion resistance.
+And on that note, it looks just great--the deep black pearl or bright silver lustre of this finish on carbon steel polished at 240 grit not only looks fabulous, but serves a completly practical role in scratch and corrosion resistance.
 With proper care, this saw will look just as good a century from now as it does today.

 And on a final note: if you change your mind about the options you select today when making your deposit, don't sweat it.
 I will shoot you an email the week before I'm ready to build your saw to solicit any changes you wish to make at that time, and there will be no penalty for changing those options around.